Deir Ballut: History

+Deir Ballut was inhabited during Mamluk rule in Palestine but was emptied of its residents in the 16th century.
+It was later resettled by people from Kafr ad-Dik.

-Sherds from the Iron Age, Roman, Byzantine, Umayyad/Abbasid and Crusader/Ayyubid eras have been found here.
+Earlier remains, including sherds from the Iron Age, Roman, Byzantine, Umayyad/Abbasid and Crusader/Ayyubid eras have been found here.

 The "great valley" of Wadi Deir Ballut was identified by Charles William Wilson (1836–1905) as the boundary between Judaea and Samaria, as defined by first-century historian Josephus.

 Arab geographer Yaqut al-Hamawi records in 1226 that "Deir al-Ballut was a village of district around ar-Ramla."

 Ottoman era

+In the 18th and 19th centuries, Deir Ballut belonged to the highland region known as Jūrat ‘Amra or Bilād Jammā‘īn.
+Situated between Dayr Ghassāna in the south and the present Route 5 in the north, and between Majdal Yābā in the west and Jammā‘īn, Mardā and Kifl Ḥāris in the east, this area served, according to historian Roy Marom, "as a buffer zone between the political-economic-social units of the Jerusalem and the Nablus regions.
+On the political level, it suffered from instability due to the migration of the Bedouin tribes and the constant competition among local clans for the right to collect taxes on behalf of the Ottoman authorities."

 In 1838, it was noted as a Muslim village, Deir Balut, in Jurat Merda, south of Nablus.

 In 1870 Victor Guérin found it to be a village of one hundred and fifty people.
 However, judging by the extent of the ruins that covered the hill where it stood, Guérin thought it had once been a large city.
 Most houses were built with large stones.

 In 1882 the PEF's Survey of Western Palestine (SWP) described it as "a small village, partly ruinous, but evidently once a place of greater importance, with rock-cut tombs.
 The huts are principally of stone.
 The water supply is from wells."
 To the west of the village are rock-tombs, from a Christian age.